elp2/advent_of_code/2024/README.md

 # Advent of Code Solutions 2024

+## Day 10
+The problem was a bit hard to parse, I overcomplicated it in the beginning.
+Part 2 was actually more natural in some ways than Part 1, since you could use a deque the whole way, rather than needing to dedupe the next set of items.

 ## Day 9
 Not that hard, but in my defense I had some eggnog!